The IIJ 2026 Freelance Journalism Conference

 Session 7: Revenue Secrets of Creator Journalists

-There are more platforms than ever where journalists can build a paying audience, and success stories of solid income models.
+Journalists can build a paying audience on more platforms than ever, with solid income models.
 Whether it’s podcasts, TikTok, YouTube channels, or newsletters, these creators have spun sustainable businesses on their own terms by cultivating a mix of revenue streams.
 Learn how to carve out your own unique niche as an independent creator with guidance from experienced pros.

 -